How to Help Your Tween Deal With Pressure

 There is enough pressure in the world; our tweens need to know their home is a safe place to relax and be themselves in.

 Claire is a freelance writer, speaker and editor, mum to two gorgeous young children, pastor’s wife, worship leader and school governor.
 Claire’s desire is to help others draw closer to God through her writing, which focuses on authenticity, marriage, parenting, worship, discipleship, issues facing women today etc. Her books include Taking your Spiritual Pulse, CWR’s Insight Into Managing Conflict and Insight Into Self-acceptance, Cover to Cover: David A man after God’s own heart and BRF Foundations21 study guides on Prayer and Jesus.
 She also writes Bible study notes regularly, and her latest co-written book, Insight Into Burnout, was published in February.
-Her next book, Taking off the mask: learning to live authentically, is due for publication in November 2017 by Authentic Media.
+Her newest book, Taking off the mask: learning to live authentically, is now available.
 To find out more about her, please visit www.clairemusters.com and @CMusters on Twitter.